Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

         "icecream": "['chocolate', 'strawberry', 'vanilla']",
         "pizza": "['pepperoni', 'cheese', 'bacon']"
     },
-    "myTestMacro": {
+    "myTestMacro": { //<<<-- Where did this value come from?
-        "myInfo": "ABC123" //<<<-- new Information Here!
+        "myInfo": "ABC123" //<<<-- Your newly written object is Here!
     }
 }
 ```
-Notice how, in our example above, we did not have a object called "myTestMacro".
-What mem.write() will do, is add in the name will create an object named after the macro you're working in and created a nested object of the information you want to write :smiley:
+Notice how, in our example above, we did not have an object called "**myTestMacro**".
+What mem.write() will do is use the name of the script your working with as a top level object then nest the information you had wrote as another object.
+Allowing us an area to save information for each script independently.

-This is how we're able to avoid other scripts from accessing information they don't necessarily need
+This is how we're able to avoid other scripts from accessing information they don't necessarily need :smiley:

 #### What if I want to right more that just 1 piece of information?
-* You can, but you need to be mindful that this process needs to resolve a promise first before it rights, so syntax is Key for a successful write
+* You can, but you need to be mindful that this process needs to resolve a promise first before it can fully write, so syntax is important for a successful write

-### Writing style A (preferred)
+### Writing Style A (preferred)
-Build a nested object locally in your macro then write this object when it's finished being built
+Build a nested object in your macro then write this object when it's finished being modified in your script.

 For example